BradleyCai/VN-RW/README.md

 License
 -------

 MIT License: Do what ever you want with the code.
-This project was intended for public use and for personal learning and enjoyment.
+This project is intended for public use and for personal learning and enjoyment.